RHIT-CSSE/csse332/labs/milestone3/index.md

 decision you have made for this milestone.
 They do not have to be your final decision, you can still adapt them as you make further progress.

-> Please note the change from milestone 2 in the template below.
+> Please note the changes from milestone 2 in the template below.

 **Please do not submit MS Word file**, I will not open any MS product to read your design document.
 Please use pdf, markdown, or just plain text for your